upgradingdave/camunda-8-jdbc-connector/README.md

 # Camunda 8 JDBC Connector

 !!!
-This is a very new project and still a work in progress, please use at your own risk !!!
+Work in progress, use at your own risk !!!

 A Camunda 8 Connector capable of connecting to Databases via JDBC and running SQL commands.

-# How to Use the JDBC Connector

-## Configure Desktop Modeler
+# Configure Desktop Modeler

-To use this Connector with Desktop Modeler, download the [jdbc-connector.json element template file](element-templates/jdbc-connector.json) and [follow these steps](https://docs.camunda.io/docs/components/modeler/desktop-modeler/element-templates/configuring-templates/) to add it to your local Desktop Modeler.
+To use this Connector with Desktop Modeler, download the [jdbc-connector.json](element-templates/jdbc-connector.json) and [follow these steps](https://docs.camunda.io/docs/components/modeler/desktop-modeler/element-templates/configuring-templates/) to configure it with Desktop Modeler.

 After you have configured the element template, restart Desktop Modeler and try adding a new Service Task.
-Select the Service Task to open the Properties Panel and click the blue `Select` button under the `Template` section.
+Click the blue `Select` button under the `Template` section in the properties panel.
 Choose the `JDBC Connector` Template.

 ![Choose Template](images/ChooseTemplate.png "Choose Template")

-## Configure JDBC
+# JDBC Url and Connection Pooling

-The JDBC url must point to a valid Database Server.
-In this example, we are connecting to an in memory H2 Database.
+The JDBC url must point to a valid database server.

-In this example, we are using the same JDBC url (`jdbc:h2:mem:camunda`), and same username (`sa`) and password (`password`) for Multiple JDBC Connector Tasks.
-Under the hood, the connector will reuse connections from a single connection pool for all of these tasks.
+The connector uses the [HikariCP library](https://github.com/brettwooldridge/HikariCP) for connection pooling.

+A separate Connection Pool will be created for each unique combination of `Jdbc Url` + `Username` + `Password`.

+This example uses the same JDBC configuration (`jdbc:h2:mem:camunda` + `sa` + `password`) for several JDBC Connector Tasks.
+Therefore, the same Connection Pool is used for all JDBC Connector Tasks.

 ![JDBC Config](images/JDBCConfig.png "JDBC Config")

-It's also possible to configure each JDBC Connector to connect to a different database (or use a different username and password).
-In this case, a separate connection pool will be created for each different jdbc configuration.
+If an additional JDBC Connector Task was added with a different `Jdbc Url`, or a different `Username`/`Password`, then a separate Connection Pool will be created and used for instances arriving at this new Task.

-## Query for single result
+# Query for single result

 Choose the `SELECT and return single record` option under the `SQL Command` properties panel.
 The following is an example of selecting a single record from a `USERS` table.

 ![SELECT single result](./images/SELECTSingleResult.png "SELECT Single Result")

-Here's the result:
+The result is a single Map Data Structure:

 ![SELECT single result variables](images/SELECTSingleResultVariables.png "SELECT Single Result Variables")